microsoft/CNTK/bindings/python/doc/layerref.rst

     - ``initial_state`` (default: ``None``): initial state to use in ``Recurrence()`` :ref:`recurrence`
     - ``use_peepholes`` (default: ``False``): use peephole connections in ``LSTM()`` :ref:`lstm`

-The second for allows to set default options on a per-layer type.
+The second form allows to set default options on a per-layer type.
 This is, for example, valuable for the ``pad`` parameter which enables padding in convolution and pooling, but is not always set to the same for these two layer types.